 The Soothing Magic Baby Hold

 Also called the "colic hold."
 This hold has two variations.
-You can either keep your baby's back against your tummy or against the length of your arm.
-Both work well, you can try both and decide for yourself.
+You can keep your baby's back against your tummy or the length of your arm.
+Both work well.
+You can try both and decide for yourself.

-Using your left arm puts your baby on his/her left side, which is especially soothing to a baby with acid reflux.
+Using your left arm puts your baby on their left side, which is incredibly soothing to a baby with acid reflux.

 Once you have your baby in this position, you can add some swaying motion.